ofzza/enTT/README.md

 ## Included extensions and how to use them

-Some extensions are already packaged up in the ```EnTT``` library and can be imported and used out of the box ...
+Some extensions are already packaged up in the ```enTT``` library and can be imported and used out of the box ...

 ### Dynamic Properties Extension